lizmat/articles/sbom-3.md

 ## Scripts

-The `SBOM::CycloneDX` installs a [`cyclonedx` script](https://raku.land/zef:lizmat/SBOM::CycloneDX#cyclonedx) that allows one to check the validity of an SBOM file, and/or do certain selections on them, and/or show the SBOM in normalized JSON, YAML or Raku code.
+The `SBOM::CycloneDX` distribution installs a [`cyclonedx` script](https://raku.land/zef:lizmat/SBOM::CycloneDX#cyclonedx) that allows one to check the validity of an SBOM file, and/or do certain selections on them, and/or show the SBOM in normalized JSON, YAML or Raku code.
 It probably will get more arguments, as people will find more uses for it.

 > Actually, I'm hoping to be able to integrate SBOM capabilities into [App::Rak](https://raku.land/zef:lizmat/App::Rak) at some point in the not too distant future.